javalin/website/pages/docs/docs-future.md

 )
 ```

+## Different Javalin modules

+Javalin is a multi-module project.
+The current modules (for `{{site.javalinversion}}`)  are:

+* `javalin` - the standard Javalin dependency, just as before
+* `javalin-bundle` - `javalin`, `javalin-openapi`, `jackson` and `logback`
+* `javalin-openapi` - the OpenAPI plugin and all required dependencies
+* `javalin-testtools` - tools for easily writing integration tests for Javalin apps
+* `javalin-graphql` - the new GraphQL plugin (thanks to [7agustibm](https://github.com/7agustibm))
+* `javalin-without-jetty` - `javalin` with all `jetty` dependencies excluded
+  and Jetty specific methods removed (useful for running on e.g. Tomcat)

+## FAQ
+Frequently asked questions.

 ### Rate limiting

-There is a very simple rate-limited included in Javalin `3.7.0` and newer.
+There is a very simple rate limiter included in Javalin.
 You can call it in the beginning of your endpoint `Handler` functions:

 {% capture java %}
 app.get("/", ctx -> {
-    new RateLimit(ctx).requestPerTimeUnit(5, TimeUnit.MINUTES); // throws if rate limit is exceeded
+    NaiveRateLimit.requestPerTimeUnit(ctx, 5, TimeUnit.MINUTES); // throws if rate limit is exceeded
     ctx.status("Hello, rate-limited World!");
 });

+// you can overwrite the key-function:
+RateLimitUti.keyFunction = ctx -> // uses (ip+method+endpointPath) by default
 {% endcapture %}
 {% capture kotlin %}
 app.get("/") { ctx ->
-    RateLimit(ctx).requestPerTimeUnit(5, TimeUnit.MINUTES) // throws if rate limit is exceeded
+    NaiveRateLimit.requestPerTimeUnit(ctx, 5, TimeUnit.MINUTES) // throws if rate limit is exceeded
     ctx.status("Hello, rate-limited World!")
 }

+// you can overwrite the key-function:
+RateLimitUti.keyFunction = { ctx -> } // uses (ip+method+endpointPath) by default
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-Every rate limiter is independent (IP and `Handler` based), so different endpoints can have different rate limits.
+Different endpoints can have different rate limits.
 It works as follows:

-* A map of maps holds one IP/counter map per method/path combination (`Handler`).
+* A map of maps holds counter per key.
-* On each request the counter for that IP is incremented.
+* On each request the counter for that key is incremented.
 * If the counter exceeds the number of requests specified, an exception is thrown.
 * All counters are cleared periodically on every timeunit that you specified.

-## Modules

-As of `3.9.0`, Javalin is a multi-module project.
-The current modules (for `{{site.javalinversion}}`)  are:

-* `javalin` - the standard Javalin dependency, just as before
-* `javalin-bundle` - `javalin`, `javalin-openapi`, `jackson` and `logback`
-* `javalin-openapi` - the OpenAPI plugin and all required dependencies
-* `javalin-graphql` - the new GraphQL plugin (thanks to [7agustibm](https://github.com/7agustibm))
-* `javalin-without-jetty` - `javalin` with all `jetty` dependencies excluded
-  and Jetty specific methods removed (useful for running on e.g. Tomcat)

-## FAQ
-Frequently asked questions.
+---

 ### Android
 To use Javalin in an Android project, you will need to: